Emmanuel-Ejeagha/alx-higher_level_programming/0x05-python-exceptions/README.md

-# Python Exception Handling Exercises :snake: :large_blue_circle:
+# Python Exception Handling Exercises :snake: :rocket: :man_technologist:

 This repository contains a collection of Python exercises focused on exception handling.
 Each exercise is designed to help you practice handling various types of exceptions and errors in Python.